worflor/woflo-petsplus-mod/docs/features/leveling.md

 Each pet keeps tabs on what they were doing when XP rained in:

 - **Participation:** If they haven’t lifted a paw in five minutes, they get a small penalty.
-Active helpers keep full credit.
+Active helpers keep full credit, especially when you match their current [mood](moods.md) to the activity.
 - **Learning:** Their [nature](natures.md) and baked-in quirks tilt how fast they learn.
 Some are prodigies, some are professional nappers.